 - ICUN Status: NT (Near Threatened)

 - Description: Diamond shape with a short, pointed snout.
 Most commonly light brown/yellow in colour, covered in black spots (which run to very edge of wings) with larger light spots dotted around body.
 Underside is pale.
 Females have an uninterrupted row of spines running down the back, males have a row of spines with gaps.
 Skin smooth when immature but covered in small thorns when fully grown.

 Blonde ray can have a wingspan approaching five feet and weigh 40lbs, although most are smaller than this.
 They live over soft sand and muddy seabeds in depths all of the way down to almost one thousand metres, although typically they live in a few hundred metres depth.
 Blonde ray will be found in shallower water when immature and also come into coastal waters to lay their eggs in rocky, coastal waters in the breeding season of spring/summer.
 Blonde ray mature late at ten years of age and have a low reproductive capacity.
 This makes them vulnerable to overfishing.
 Stocks appear to be holding up but numbers will take a long time to be restored if they are depleted.

 Like most other ray and skate species blonde ray are opportunistic feeders.
 They have powerful crunching jaws and will feed on crabs, lobsters, shellfish and molluscs, and also take small fish and sandeels at times.
-Due to their preference for fairly deep water the blonde ray are a very rare catch from the shore, although there are points around the west of England and Ireland that will produce this species from shore marks.
+Due to their preference for fairly deep water the blonde ray are a rare catch from the shore, although there are points around the west of England and Ireland that will produce this species from shore marks.
 Blonde ray are caught more often from charter and pleasure boats.
 The shore caught record for this species in unusual in the fact that it is jointly held between two anglers.
 C. Reeves caught a blonde ray of 32lb 8oz from the Channel Islands in 1986, with K. Frain catching another blonde ray of the exact same weight, also from the Channel Islands, in 1994.

 - Scientific name: Amblyraja radiata